nunobrum/PyLTSpice/README.md

 * Version 4.1.0 *(requires Python 3.8 or higher)*
     * Adding a new class to manipulate directly the .asc files.
     * Modifying all the other classes in order to use the new class.
-    * Adding classes to perform Montecarlo and worst case analysis.
+    * Adding classes to perform Montecarlo and worst case analysis (Thanks to @mvanriet for his starting this).
     * Removing the deprecated LTSpice_RawRead.py, LTSpice_RawWrite.py and LTSpiceBatch.py files and respective classes.
+    * Restructured the folder structure to be more in line with the Python standards.
+    * Added an Examples folder with some examples on how to use the library.

 * Version 4.0.6\
     * Fixing issue with the write_netlist() function when receiving a string instead of a pathlib.Path object.